sudnyeshtalekar/Whatsapp-Message-bomber/README.md

 ## How to Enable web driver in safari

-Step 1: Using developer menu click on "Allow Remote Automation"
+Step 1: Using developer menu click on "**Allow Remote Automation**"

 <table>